Benchmarking Gaussian and non-Gaussian input states with a hybrid sampling platform

-F.S. is part of the Max Planck School of Photonics supported by the Dieter Schwarz Foundation, the German Federal Ministry of Research, Technology and Space (BMFTR), and the Max Planck Society.

-T.S and T.B acknowledge partial funding by the European Union (ERC, QuESADILLA, 101042399).
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
-Neither the European Union nor the granting authority can be held responsible for them.

-This work has received funding from the German Federal Ministry of Research, Technology and Space within the PhoQuant project (Grant No. 13N16103).

-\section{Author contributions}
+\subsection{Author contributions}

+The research project was initiated and directed by C.S., who oversaw its conceptual development and execution.
 M.S. and K.-H.L. designed the experiment with input from B.B, and C.S.; K.-H.L. and S.A. built the experimental setup with the help of F.L., J-L.E., C.P., F.Sc., J.L., M.S., M.Y., A.K., C.S., M.L., O.K., and F.St.; M.Y., A.K., and R.H. developed and/or partially installed the laser system and path length compensation units; F.Sc. designed and constructed the multiplexed detection scheme for heralding with aid from J.L.; M.Y., S.A., K.-H.L. implemented the PLCU scheme; F.Sc., T.S., T.B., J.L. developed and implemented the PNR detection scheme; F.L. implemented the pulse shaper with help from K.-H.L., and F.Sc.; K.-H.L. designed and built the squeezed-light source with the help of F.L., J-L.E., and F.Sc.; J.-L.E., K.-H.L., S.A, M.R. performed the experimental runs and data collection with the help of J.L. and C.P.; J.-L.E. completed data analysis with the help of L.A., J.S., J.L., and C.P.; M.S. prepared the manuscript with the help of K.-H.L., S.A., J-L.E., F.L., C.P., F.Sc., L.A., J.S., M.R., B.B., C.S., and J.L.; All authors discussed the results and reviewed the manuscript.